kannibalox/pyrosimple/docs/usage-templates.rst

     :alt: rtcontrol coloured output example

-Using Tempita for full output control
+Using jinja2 for full output control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you use the ``--output-template`` option of ``rtcontrol``, flow